sergeyprokhorenko/RFC-9562-FAQ/README.md

 # RFC 9562 FAQ

-If for some reason you think UUIDv7 isn't for you, you just don’t know how to use it.
+RFC 9562 FAQ: Common concerns about UUIDv7, answered.
+If you think UUIDv7 doesn’t fit your use case, this guide might show you a new perspective.

 ### Appendix C. Informative FAQ